Spontaneous labor likelihood generally rises after 37 weeks and is most common around 39 to 40 weeks, though exact timing varies by pregnancy.

 Understanding Spontaneous Labor Timing

 Spontaneous labor marks the natural onset of childbirth without medical induction.
-It’s a complex biological event influenced by hormonal changes, fetal readiness, and maternal factors.
+It’s a complex biological event influenced by hormonal changes, fetal readiness, cervical changes, and maternal factors.
 Knowing the chances of spontaneous labor by week helps expectant mothers and healthcare providers anticipate when labor might begin naturally.

 Biological Triggers That Influence Labor Timing